CMPT983-Winter2023/Few-Shot-3D-Medical-Segmentation/README.md

 2/17 still waiting

-2/18 solved the env issue, just skip pg-op and setuptools, solving issue for install minkowski engine
+2/18 solved the env issue, just skip pg-op and setuptools, solving issue for install minkowski engine。 solved figuring out how to download scannet